zachlasiuk/arm-software-developers-ads/content/install-tools/docker.md

 ---
 title: "Docker"

+tool_install: true         # DO NOT MODIFY.
+Always true for tool installs

-multi_install:         # True only for tools that have multiple options to install them (like Docker Engine vs Desktop). can be deleted if this does not apply.
+# True only for tools that have multiple options to install them (like Docker Engine vs Desktop).
+Should be deleted if this does not apply.
+multi_install_context: >
+   Docker containers are widely used, primarily because they run the same everywhere.
+Containers are used on all operating systems, on all computing architectures to build, share, and run software.
+   The operating system of the computer and the architecture (x86 or Arm) will determine how to install Docker.

+multi_install:
     - install:
         name: "xyz"
         page_link: "#docker-engine"